Insulin: The Canadian discovery that has saved millions of lives

 *Insulin stimulates the liver to remove glucose from the blood and stores it as glycogen.

-Glycogen stimulates the conversion of stored
+Glucagon stimulates the conversion of stored

 glycogen in the liver into glucose.